aces/Loris/docs/API/LorisRESTAPI_v0.0.3.md

 }
 ```

-mri_upload_id is the Upload ID for the DICOM fileset.
+mri_upload_id is the UploadID field of the mri_upload table for the DICOM
+fileset that has been uploaded.

 A file that has been succesfully uploaded will live in the location that is
-specified in Loris for 'MRI-Upload Directory' in the "Paths" configuration.
+specified in LORIS for 'MRI-Upload Directory' in the "Paths" configuration.

 ### 5.3 Process DICOM fileset
 ```